 Ans: The extended fetched is the break-up of capital consumption and the working capital necessities for one cycle.
 It moreover incorporates the fetched of renting or leasing any work shed or workshop, given the full of such lease/rent isn’t for more than 3 year long time.
 Therefore, 10% of the venture taken a toll ought to include the applicant’s possess commitment for the common category, and 5% of the venture taken a toll ought to be one’s claim commitment for the special category.
 The taken toll of land cannot be included within the project cost.

 Q. I don’t have any working capital costs.
-Will I be able for a PMEGP loan?
+Will I be able to get a PMEGP loan?

 Ans: Yes, eligible.
 However, you would like it an endorsement of the break-up without working capital from the bank branch’s territorial office or controller.